ankiteciitkgp/discussion-forum/README.md

 ![](img/airtable-base.png)

 You will see a spreadsheet like user interface.
-Create the following tables and there columns as defined below:
+Create the following tables and their columns as defined below:

 Table1: Topics:
 `id: Autonumber